harveyj/aoc/README.md

 # Advent of Code
 All puzzles, all years!

-- 2015: Complete Python3 implementation, standardized
+- 2015: Complete Python3 implementation, standardized, validated (except 21)
 - 2016: Complete Python3 implementation, standardized
 - 2017: Complete Python3 implementation, standardized
 - 2018: Completed, but original code was lost to the sands of time.
 Partial Python3 reimplementation.